PeterCha90/TIL/Machine_Learning/Week_1/Introduction.md

         Clustering: Take a collection of 1,000,000 different genes, and find a way to automatically group these genes into groups that are somehow similar or related by different variables, such as lifespan, location, roles, and so on.

-        Non-clustering: The "Cocktail Party Algorithm", allows you to find structure in a chaotic environment. (i.e. identifying individual voices and music from a mesh of sounds at aÂ [cocktail party](https://en.wikipedia.org/wiki/Cocktail_party_effect)).
+        Non-clustering: The "Cocktail Party Algorithm", allows you to find structure in a chaotic environment. (i.e. identifying individual voices and music from a mesh of sounds at a [cocktail party](https://en.wikipedia.org/wiki/Cocktail_party_effect)).

     - Others: **Reinforcement** learning, **recommender** **systems**.